 PLEASE NOTE: The One Million Stars project was not created in partnership with Jill Meagher's family and for that reason, I have decided not to use Jill's name when speaking about the project in respect for her family.

 I wanted to focus on community connectedness and positive social impact on a daily basis and not just during times of crisis or tragedy.
 I was inspired by my local community and the words of Dr Martin Luther King Jnr, of being light and love in our communities.
 I sent a message out on social media and invited the people to join me in weaving one million stars and to create an installation by 2018.

 In 2016, I partnered with the Queensland Government and together we made the One Million Stars installation dream a reality, as part of Festival 2018 in Brisbane during the Gold Coast 2018 Commonwealth Games.

 I chose the goal of one million because it demonstrates how monumental and complex the work of creating peace and ending violence around the world is.
 It reminds us that each of us can make a small but positive impact to ensure that others feel safe and empowered.

 The eight pointed star is a treasured craft from the Pacific that has a few variations and is woven in the Torres Strait Islands, Samoa, Aotearoa (New Zealand) and other parts of the world, including Hungary, Germany and Sweden.

-The star is special for me as an artist and Pasifika woman because it reminds me of the stories of my ancestors and their voyages across the oceans to settle the Pacific Islands.
-They had to navigate the stars and be brave, bold and creative to explore the oceans and find their way home.
-When things are difficult, I look up and remember my navigating stars and it helps me to focus and find my way.
+The star is special for me as a weaving artist and Pasifika woman because it connects me to the stories of my ancestors and their voyages across the moana / deep oceans.
+They had to read the stars, navigate the oceans and be brave, bold and creative to explore the oceans and find their way home.
+When life feels trying, I look up and remember my navigating stars and it helps me to focus and find my way.